IRS Form 8908 Instructions

 What are prevailing wage requirements?

-With respect to any qualifying new energy-efficient home, the prevailing wage requirements are that the eligible contractor shall ensure that any laborers and mechanics involved in the construction shall be paid wages at least equal to the prevailing rates for construction, alteration, or repair of a similar nation in the local area.
+With respect to any qualifying new energy-efficient home, the prevailing wage requirements are that the eligible contractor shall ensure that any laborers and mechanics involved in the construction shall be paid wages at least equal to the prevailing rates for construction, alteration, or repair of a similar nature in the local area.

 This requirement applies to anyone employed by the contractor, an authorized subcontractor, or other third-party contractor involved in the project.
 The Secretary of Labor determines the prevailing rates for localities.